minsiksudo/minsiksudo/README.md

 - 👀 BAGLE at Inha focuses one the following keywords: **Bioprocesses**; **Microalgae**; **Techno-economic assessments**; **Pahtogens**; **Wastewater**; **Amplicon sequencing**; **Shot-gun metagenomics**; **Environmental microbiome**; **Asthma**
 - 💻 Currently, we are looking for the best method/statistical model for clustered/longitudinal shotgun sequencing data, to be used for environmental applications
+- 🔬 Our lab is always seeking co-work opportunities and recruiting aspiring M.S. and Ph.D. applicants.
+Please feel free to contact me if you need any further information.

 ### Contacts

 - 📫 How to reach me by email minsik.kim@inha.ac.kr